Siberian jay: Voice

 The Siberian jay is mostly silent, but it can emit a loud screech similar to that of a buzzard (Buteo spp.).
 Both sexes perform the song, which is mainly heard during the breeding season from a short distance away, and it comprises a wide repertoire of sounds.
-These range from sequences of separate soft and harsh notes to bouts of whistling, creaking and trilling, and sometimes incorporate mimicked songS of other birds.
-Siberian jays also engage in nepotistic alarming callS, which may serve to warn conspecifics of an approaching predator.
+These range from sequences of separate soft and harsh notes to bouts of whistling, creaking and trilling.
+They are also adept vocal mimics, and have been recorded mimicking the vocalizations of 20 bird species as well as Eurasian red squirrels.
+Siberian jays also engage in nepotistic alarming calls, which may serve to warn conspecifics of an approaching predator.
 Experimental studies have shown that warning calls decrease the reaction time of non-breeding individuals in response to an approaching predator and improve their survival rate.
 However, females seem more able than males to differentiate between kin and non-kin.
 Alongside directly warning to family group members, a breeding female's nepotistic alarm calls may also divert a predator's attention away from her offspring.